Allah: Pre-Islamic Arabia

-Different theories have been proposed regarding the role of Allah in pre-Islamic polytheistic cults.
-According to the Quran commentator Ibn Kathir, Arab idolaters considered Allah as an unseen God who created and controlled the Universe.
+Different theories have been proposed regarding the role of Allah in pre-Islamic polytheistic Meccan cults.
+According to Ibn Kathir, Arab idolaters considered Allah as an unseen god who created and controlled the Universe.
 Pagans believed worship of humans or animals who had fortunate occurrences in their life brought them closer to God.
-Pre-Islamic Meccans worshiped Allah alongside a host of lesser gods and those whom they called the "daughters of Allah."
-Islam forbade worship of anyone or anything other than God.
+Pre-Islamic Meccans worshiped Allah alongside a host of lesser gods and those whom they called the "daughters of Allah".
+According to Islamic sources, the Meccans and their neighbors believed that the goddesses Al-lāt, Al-'Uzzá, and Manāt, and in some cases the Angels, were the daughters of Allah.
 Some authors have suggested that polytheistic Arabs used the name as a reference to a creator god or a supreme deity of their pantheon.
-The term may have been vague in the Meccan religion.

-According to one hypothesis, the Kaaba was first dedicated to a supreme deity named Allah and then hosted the pantheon of Quraysh (360 idols) after their conquest of Mecca, about a century before the time of Muhammad.
-Some inscriptions seem to indicate the use of Allah as a name of a polytheist deity centuries earlier, although the exact nature of this usage remains unclear.
+According to one Islamic hypothesis, the Kaaba was originally built by Abraham and his son Ishmael for the worship of a single supreme god, Allah, to whom people were called on pilgrimages.
+However, this place of worship was filled by the Quraysh with as many as 360 idols about a century before Muhammad's time.
 Some scholars have suggested that Allah may have represented a remote creator god who was gradually eclipsed by more particularized local deities.
 There is disagreement on whether Allah played a major role in the Meccan religious cult.
 No iconic representation of Allah is known to have existed.
 Muhammad's father's name was DIN meaning "the slave of Allāh".
 The interpretation that Pre-Islamic Arabs once practiced Abrahamic religions is supported by some literary evidence, being the prevalence of Ishmael, whose God was that of Abraham, in pre-Islamic Arab culture.